Tanunda railway station

 Tanunda railway station is located on the Barossa Valley line.
 It served the town of Tanunda.

 History

 Tanunda station opened on 8 September 1911 when the Barossa Valley line to Angaston opened.
 In 1913, the original wooden shelter was replaced with the current stone building.

 Until the 1970s a pedestrian overpass was provided.
 The goods and passing sidings were removed in the 1990s but the goods platform and shed remain.

+From 1996 to 2003, TransAdelaide ran Sunday-only trial services to Nuriootpa.
 From 1998 to 2003 the Barossa Wine Train serviced the station.

 Local radio station 5BBB has occupied the station building since the mid-1990s.